 Risks And Benefits Of Soft Water In An Aquarium

-Whether you have soft water in your taps or most of your fish prefer soft water, it would be wise to understand the risks and benefits of using soft water in an aquarium.
+Whether you have soft water in your taps or most of your fish prefer soft water, it would be wise to understand the risks and benefits of using it in an aquarium.

 The main risks and drawbacks of soft water in an aquarium are:

 - Soft water can cause frequent pH fluctuations – This is usually an issue with new tanks because the hardness of the tap affects the pH levels.
-Once the tank becomes established, the hardness from the rocks and substrate will counterbalance the water from the tap.
+Once the tank becomes established, the rocks and substrate’s hardness will counterbalance the tap water.

 The main benefits of soft water in an aquarium are:

-- Soft water holds more dissolved oxygen – Water that contains fewer additives with a lower mineral content will hold more dissolved oxygen, which will make it easier for fish to breathe.
+- Soft water holds more dissolved oxygen – Water containing fewer additives with a lower mineral content will hold more dissolved oxygen, making it easier for fish to breathe.
 An increase in oxygen levels will also increase the level of healthy bacteria, which break down food and fish waste.

-- Fish and plants will absorb fewer toxins – Many chemicals in tap water such as chlorine, fluoride, or unwanted minerals can cause severe damage to fish and plants.
-These can be absorbed easily by soft water and cause ill health or death in fish.
+- Fish and plants will absorb fewer toxins – Many chemicals in tap water, such as chlorine, fluoride, or unwanted minerals, can cause severe damage to fish and plants.
+Soft water can absorb these easily and cause ill health or death in fish.

 - Fish will grow faster – While the effects on fish growth are still being debated, many people believe that softer water means more dissolved oxygen which means better food for fish, resulting in faster growth rates.

-- Soft water is less prone to ammonia spikes – Excess ammonia can be caused by a build-up of waste and can lead to decreased oxygen levels.
-Soft water is more acidic and more capable of breaking down “ammonia causing” waste.
+- Soft water is less prone to ammonia spikes – Excess ammonia can be caused by a build-up of waste and lead to decreased oxygen levels.
+Soft water is more acidic and capable of breaking down “ammonia-causing” waste.